 Any absence that can be anticipated should be communicated in writing in advance.
 Students should be prepared to turn in work and make up tests the day upon their return from their planned absence.
 Students have 2 days to make up work from an unplanned one-day absence, i.e. due to sickness or a family emergency.
 Students have up to 5 school days to make up work that is missed due to a more than a one-day unplanned excused absence.
-For an absence to be excused a signed note, email, or message through Praxi must be sent to all teachers and signed by parents indicating the nature of the unplanned absence, i.e. sickness or family emergency.
-For a planned absence to be excused, parents must submit a signed email in advance to all teachers indicating the length of the planned absence.

-take care to avoid excessive absences or the student may be at risk of being affected by the sixth-absence policy.
+For an absence to be excused a signed note, email, or message through Praxi must be sent to the middle or high school administrator, signed by parents indicating the nature of the unplanned absence, i.e. sickness or family emergency.
+For a planned absence to be excused, parents must submit a signed email in advance to the middle or high school administrator indicating the reason for and length of the planned absence.
+Parents should take care to avoid excessive absences or the student may be at risk of being affected by the sixth-absence policy.
 Students are responsible for all work missed.
 (See "Late Homework" policy later in this manual.)